NFS11/Help-with-TOOLS./README.md

 - Quasar (really? do I even have to explain why?): https://github.com/quasar/Quasar

 What about XWorm/NanoCore/Silver/Sorillus?
-- I don't know much about these tools, sorry.
-I'd assume they work the same way as most server RAT's.
+- I'd assume they work the same way as most server RAT's.

 Do you have Telegram?
 - I do not.
 Sorry.